 - Family perspectives on addiction and recovery

 Give proper attribution when citing statistics, quotes, or references.
-Provide an accurate citation in the article and hyperlink to the verifiable source, which includes photos, images, and art.
+Provide an accurate citation in the article and hyperlink to the verifiable source, including photos, images, and art.

 From Addict 2 Advocate maintains the right to reject any articles that do not meet the criteria mentioned above.
-We also have the right to pull-down posts that are found to be false, wrong, or without proper permission (memoir is one example).
+We also have the right to pull-down posts if we find that they are false, wrong, or without proper permission (memoir is one example).

 When submitting, you agree to an “Attribution-Non-Commercial-No-Derivatives 4.0 International” license with From Addict 2 Advocate to publish your original articles.

-From Addict 2 Advocate may, then, in turn, use extracts, quotes, or portions in a later article to refer back to your original article for further exposure.
-(Links to the article are allowed even if not written by the original writer).
+From Addict 2 Advocate may, then, in turn, use extracts, quotes, or portions in a later post to refer back to your original article for further exposure.
+(Links to the post are allowed even if not written by the original writer).